-27 Accelerating aircraft
+37 Accelerating aircraft

 An aircraft accelerates from rest to a speed of 120.0 m/s.
 It does this with a constant acceleration of 4.00 m/s^2 .
 The aim of this exercise is to find the distance traveled by the aircraft during this process.
+(131F2022)

-List all relevant variables for the two instants and list the acceleration:

-b) Determine the distance traveled by the aircraft using one of the kinematic equations.
+- a) Sketch the situation, illustrating the aircraft at two key instants.
+List all relevant variables for the two instants and list the acceleration: - b) Determine the distance traveled by the aircraft using one of the kinematic equations.
 Write down the equation, substitute from your list of variables and solve for the relevant variable.